Please Wait

 4 Major Sectors Prone to Money Laundering Stages

-• They tend to avoid the most regulated industries such as banks and rather exploit areas with minimum to zero AML regulations including real estate and antiquities markets.
+• They avoid the most regulated industries, such as banks, and exploit areas with minimum to zero AML regulations, including real estate and antiquities markets.

 • The corrupt actors target those jurisdictions with less active responses to money laundering activities to plot their schemes.
 Cross-border weak cooperations facilitate laundered in hiding and laundering their black money.

-• The blend of both clean and dirty money is another suitable way to confuse law enforcement agencies to identify the money linked with laundering.
+• The blend of clean and dirty money is another suitable way to confuse law enforcement agencies in identifying the money linked with laundering.

-• Money launderers utilize the expertise of professionals with access to financial and compliance systems who facilitate them in executing their shady schemes by constructing undetectable routes within the system.
+• Money launderers utilize the expertise of professionals with access to financial and compliance systems, which facilitates executing their shady schemes by constructing undetectable routes within the system.

 Money Laundering Through Banks

-Increased AML scrutiny in banking systems does not stop money laundering activities as the primary compliance of banks keeps on identifying the beneficial owners of accounts.
-Hiding the beneficiary by using strawmen where the original launderers do not have to deal with banks.
+Increased AML scrutiny in banking systems does not stop money laundering activities, as the primary compliance of banks is to identify the beneficial owners of accounts.
+Hiding the beneficiary using strawmen where the original launderers do not have to deal with banks.

-Moreover, banks with targets to meet sales prefer to go with trusting their clients and often overlook the due diligence.
+Moreover, banks with targets to meet sales prefer to trust their clients and often overlook due diligence.
 On top of that, the complex structures of shell companies and offshore accounts make it difficult to identify laundering activities.

-The results of conducted interviews in the research study exhibited that financial institutions particularly, banks are suitable for money laundering.
+The interviews conducted in the research study showed that financial institutions, mainly banks, are suitable for money laundering.

 Money Laundering Through Consulting Firms